I'm currently in the process of creating sub-categories. Please excuse any disorder.

 Comprised of different resources and my own basic knowledge, the Irish Dance Dictionary contains everything I can think of to do with Irish dance.
 Due to my background, this is a North American, CLRG-focused dictionary, but I try to include non-CLRG entries, as well.

-Please note that this list is not complete and will never be complete.
-Changing trends, shifting organizations, and updated codes require me to be more on top of what's what than I can be.
 I've also steered away from listing all the non-traditional set tunes, as well as (most) vendors, makers, and merchants.
 There are just too many and they're ever-changing.
 Also note that I let my bias show through — I am no Miriam Webster.
 I'm certainly no Dr. Cullinane.
 Please do not take my needling personally.
 If you can't poke fun at Irish dance, you're going to have a terrible time.

 Most importantly, remember that every school, regardless of affiliation, has its own terminology.
 And there's a lot of varying terminology, whether by teacher, school, region, country, time period, or organization.
 One term is not more correct than another.

-Of note for the non-dancer or beginner: Irish dance movements are often referred to in counts and bars of music.
+Of note for the non-dancer or beginner: Irish dance movements are referred to in counts and bars of music.
 You'll see a lot of words like hop23 or leap23 or just 123.
-If you listen to a song in 4/4 time (that's most popular songs), clap and count from the first to the eighth beat and you'll start to understand what's going on here.
+If you listen to a song in 4/4 time (that's most popular songs), clap and count from the first to the eighth beat (bar) and you'll start to understand what's going on here.
 (Yes, Irish dance claps on the first beat; I'm sorry.)

 Enjoy!